“Why do people respect the package rather than the man?”

 “Wha—why not?”
 I croaked.

-“Why?
-What do you mean why?”
+“Why not?
+What do you mean why not?”
 Now he was looking at me like I’d lost my marbles.
 Or I was an idiot.

 I glowered at the sky over his shoulder.
-The sun had just started to peek over the edge of the tree line.
+The sun peeked over the edge of the tree line.
 If we didn’t leave the dock soon, all the fish would go back to sleep.

 I hissed out a breath between clenched teeth and turned away.
 Well.
-This was just fantastic.
+This was fucking fantastic.
 Would I never be free of Charlotte Mitchell’s stupidity?